-As a business, we do not manufacture the products we sell to the consumers, nor do we always procure the devices. network equipment or services directly from the suppliers.
+- As a business, we do not manufacture the products we sell to the consumers, nor do we always procure the devices, network equipment or services directly from the suppliers.
 This is because we are a joint venture MVNO.
-Therefore, we often rely on both Tesco and Telefónica to procure goods and services on our behalf.
+Therefore, we often rely on both Tesco and Virgin Media O2 to procure goods and services on our behalf.
 We also rely on them to procure and employ staff for our offices and phone shops.
-Accordingly, this year we have continued to actively monitor and ensure that they have the appropriate policies in place for their employees and suppliers which proactively address issues relating to ethical considerations like labour, environmental impact, and social contribution throughout their own supply chains.
-In the case of Telefonica, these policies are encapsulated in their Supply Chain Sustainability Policy (Supply Chain Sustainability Policy) and we are encouraged by their stance on conflict minerals and collaboration with countries where the risk of modern slavery is greater than ours.
-Their requirement for suppliers to comply with policies and processes which align with OECD guidelines provides us with confidence that where we are relying on their supply chain, instances of modern slavery will be targeted and removed.
+Accordingly, this year we have continued to actively monitor and ensure that they have the appropriate policies in place for their employees and suppliers which proactively address issues relating to ethical considerations like labour, environmental impact, and social contribution throughout their own supply chains. - In the case of Virgin Media O2, forced labour, in all its forms, is prohibited by their use of the 'Supply Chain Sustainability Policy a supplier facing code of conduct that is integrated into their supplier agreements and policed by risk-based sustainability due diligence.
+Where suppliers operated in sectors of heightened modern slavery risk, they are subject to specific modern slavery risk management reviews.
+This and their collaboration with sector initiatives like the Joint Audit Cooperation (JAC) a sector initiative of telecommunications operators that have joined forces to verify, evaluate and develop the implementation of sustainability standards in common suppliers provides us with confidence that we can rely on their management of modern slavery.

 Tesco sets out its policies in their Code of Business Conduct (www.tescoplc.com) and works either directly with suppliers or partners to ensure that human rights are promoted with the aim of having a positive impact on people.
 We take any allegations or breach of the policies very seriously and have a whistle blowing policy (which we have reviewed this year in order to ensure it is still fit for purpose) in place which encourages our staff to freely raise concerns.